-The Program Administrator maintains a public list of Approved Vendors that appears on the Program website.
-This list is designed to show prospective customers the Approved Vendors that are active in the Program.
+The Program Administrator maintains a public list of Approved Vendors that appears on both the Illinois ABP site and the Illinois Shines site the Program website.
+This list is designed to show prospective customers the Approved Vendors that are active in the Illinois ABPProgram.
 If an Approved Vendor confirms with the Program Administrator that it is no longer submitting applications to the Program, the Program Administrator reserves the right to remove the Approved Vendor's name from the public list of Approved Vendors.
-Changes in business status, such as bankruptcy or suspension, will be noted on the Approved Vendors list.
+Approved Vendors that go out of Changes in business status, such as bankruptcy or suspension, will also be removed fromnoted on the Approved Vendors list.
 This will ensure that prospective customers are able to reference an up-to-date and transparent list of Program participants.
 Approved Vendors can opt out of being included on the public list of Approved Vendors during their initial application to the Program.
 If an Approved Vendor removed from the public list would like to be listed again, it may contact the Program Administrator with that request.
 The Program Administrator will inform the Approved Vendor of any requirements that must be completed before the Approved Vendor may be added back to the public list of Approved Vendors.

-The information noted in Appendix G will be collected from prospective Approved Vendors and evaluated by the Program Administrator.
+The following information noted in Appendix G will be collected from prospective Approved Vendors and evaluated usingby the criteria listed below.Italicized items (excluding sub-section headers) will not be required for distributed generation Single Project Approved Vendors.